JollyGrin/postgres-attendance/notes.md

 - [x] migration, add 137,-2 to data

 Needed APIs

 - [ ] Get attendance records for location between start/end time

+## Dedupe the attendance log
+I already have a way to record enter/exit, but this will be triggered by multiple people.
+I need a way to check if the record already exists within a 5 second window before adding.